debabratapatra/angular-pivot-table/README.md

 ## Usage

 ### Import
-Import NgtreegridModule Module in your application module.
+Import AngularPivotTableModule Module in your application module.

 ```javascript
   import {AngularPivotTableModule} from 'angular-pivot-table';